Chitranibha Chowdhury: Mural at Noakhali

 In 1937, she had to resign her position at Kala Bhavan and join her in-laws' household at Noakhali, but she continued to produce art in as many ways as possible.
 She engaged the women of her village in music, art, and craft and established an institution of her own.
 She organised exhibitions of village crafts at the Durga Puja festivals.

 In Noakhali, Chowdhury created a mural at 12 Topkhana Road, Shegunbagicha, the residence of her brother-in-law Professor J.K Chowdhury of the Department of Chemistry, Dhaka University.
 The entire mural survived until 2010, when it was destroyed during renovation of the building.
 In the late 1940s, Chowdhury returned to Shantiniketan in order to have her daughter educated at Visva Bharati.

 Later life

 After Partition in 1947, Chowdhury and her family relocated to Kolkata.
 There she joined Bani Bhavan, an institute that trained poor women in arts and crafts.
 She taught there from 1960 to 1973.
 Retrospectives of her works were presented in Kolkata at the Academy of Fine Arts in 1976 and at the Birla Academy of Art and Culture in 1982.
 She died in 1999.
 She had two children: a daughter, Chitralekha Chowdhury, a physicist and singer who has preserved many of her works, and a son, Ranajit Chowdhury.

-List of Paintings
+List of paintings

-Chowdhury's work included episodes and characters from ancient Indian literature, landscapes, depictions of life in of rural Bengal, and portraits.
+Chowdhury's work included episodes and characters from ancient Indian literature, landscapes, depictions of life in rural Bengal, and portraits.
 She painted in watercolours, oils, pastels, and crayons.

 Some of the notable paintings by Chitranibha Chowdhury: